Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Experiments

 \subsection{Datasets}

-In this paper, we evaluate our CMCIR on event-level urban dataset SUTD-TrafficQA \cite{xu2021sutd} and three benchmark real-world datasets TGIF-QA \cite{jang2017tgif}, MSVD-QA \cite{xu2017video}, and MSRVTT-QA \cite{xu2017video}.
-The detailed descriptions of these datasets are shown as follows:
+In this paper, we evaluate our CMCIR on the event-level urban dataset SUTD-TrafficQA \cite{xu2021sutd} and three benchmark real-world datasets TGIF-QA \cite{jang2017tgif}, MSVD-QA \cite{xu2017video}, and MSRVTT-QA \cite{xu2017video}.
+The detailed descriptions of these datasets are as follows:

 \textbf{SUTD-TrafficQA}.
 This dataset consists of 62,535 QA pairs and 10,090 videos collected from traffic scenes.
 There are six challenging reasoning tasks including basic understanding, event forecasting, reverse reasoning, counterfactual inference, introspection and attribution analysis.
 The basic understanding task is to perceive and understand traffic scenarios at the basic level.
 The event forecasting task is to infer future events based on observed videos, and the forecasting questions query about the outcome of the current situation.
 The reverse reasoning task is to ask about the events that have happened before the start of a video.
 The counterfactual inference task queries the consequent outcomes of certain hypothesis that do not occur.
 The introspection task is to test if models can provide preventive advice that could have been taken to avoid traffic accidents.
 The attribution task seeks the explanation about the causes of traffic events and infer the underlying factors.